Departments

 - Click Edit

-- Change the Department field
+- Change the Team or Designation field

 - Save changes